 If you engage in intense and sustained exercise – things like wrestling, or boot camp, or martial arts – you know that sometimes it’s hard to “catch your breath”.
 Your lungs are working as hard as they can, but you wonder if they’re really going to give you the oxygen you need or collapse and land you in the hospital.
-However, two different independent institutions have shown that omega-3 fatty acid supplementation can actually improve lung function.
+However, the Lung Health Institute shows that omega-3 fatty acid supplementation can actually improve lung function.

 The benefits of Omega-3 fats found in fish oils play a major role in reducing our body’s state of stress and also our vulnerability to illness.
 This article explains why.